Higher-form symmetries, anomalous magnetohydrodynamics, and holography: Finite temperature physics: zero frequency

 \section{Finite temperature physics: zero frequency}

 With the holographic action in hand, we will now study the plasma that is obtained from the realization of these symmetries at finite temperature.
 To heat up our system, we consider the background metric given by the usual planar black brane background \be ds^2 = r^2\le(-f(r) dt^2 + d\vec{x}^2\ri) + \frac{dr^2}{r^2 f(r)} \ , \ee where $f(r) = 1 - \le(\frac{r_h}{r}\ri)^{4}$ and where we are working in units where the AdS radius $R = 1$.
 The Hawking temperature of the black brane is $T = \frac{r_h}{\pi}$.
-We are interested in the physics in the presence of a background magnetic field in the $z$ direction, i.e.\ a configuration where $\langle J^{tz} \rangle = -\frac{b}{2}$.
+We are interested in the physics in the presence of a background magnetic field in the $z$ direction, i.e.\ a configuration where $\langle J^{tz} \rangle = -b$.
 From the holographic dictionary \eqref{current2exp}, we see that this means that $H^{rtz} \neq 0$; solving the equations of motion \eqref{comeoms5} we see that the background profile is:

 Note that, here we are working in the so called {\it probe limit} -- where we neglect the backreaction of the magnetic field onto the geometry.
 In other words, we assume the above background profile (Eq.(\ref{hrtxup})) doesn't affect the metric components given in Eq.(\ref{metricBH}).
 This is justified in the high-temperature limit; at low temperatures this backreaction cannot be neglected, and one would replace the background with a magnetic brane solution \cite{DHoker:2009mmn,DHoker:2012rlj}.
 Now we will begin our study by computing the static axial charge susceptibility $\chi$ in the presence of the background magnetic field.
-For a theory with a conserved charge, the susceptibility can be defined as: \be \langle j_A^{t} \rangle = \chi \mu_A \ee where $\mu_A$ is the axial chemical potential.
+For a theory with a conserved charge, the susceptibility can be defined as:

+where $\mu_A$ is the axial chemical potential.
 In the case of a non-conserved axial current the precise definition of the axial chemical potential as a dynamical hydrodynamic variable is somewhat more subtle (see e.g.\ \cite{Gynther:2010ed}), but in thermal equilibrium it can be understood as the value of the axial source $A_{t}$, which coincides with $E_t$ when all fields are static.